-Build up general resistance and immunity, cleanse the system, produce better attitudes and the correction of mental factors, by education in nutrition, exercise and natural therapeutic measures such as detoxification, massage, stress reduction, diet and nutritional advice, nutritional supplements or herbal medicines.
+Build up general resistance and immunity, cleanse the system, produce better attitudes, by education in nutrition, exercise and natural therapeutic measures such as detoxification, stress reduction, diet and nutritional advice, nutritional supplements or herbal medicines.

 (Note: Those are only some of the modalities used)